Clarkb2UofM/Clarkb2UofM.github.io/README.md

 ### Prerequisites
 Before you begin, you should have the following:
 - A resume in markdown format.
-You can find a tutorial on how to use markdown [here](https://www.markdowntutorial.com/).
+You can find a [tutorial](https://www.markdowntutorial.com/) on how to use markdown.
 - An account on GitHub.
-If you do not have an account, you can create one [here](https://github.com/signup).
+If you do not have an account, you can [create](https://github.com/signup) one.

 #### Terminology
 Throughout this tutorial, a number of terms are used that may not be familiar to all users:
-- Repository: A _repository_ is place to store files online.
+- Repository: A repository is place to store files online.
-- Commit: A _commit_ is work saved online. _Commiting_ files is saving those files to Github.
+- Commit: A commit is work saved online.
+Commiting files is saving those files to Github.

 ---
 ### Instructions